cosmos/ibc-go/docs/ibc/proposals.md

 If the chain has been updated to ibc-go >= v1.1.0, anyone can submit the governance proposal to recover the client by executing this via cli:

 ```
-<binary> tx gov submit-proposal update-client <client_id> <active-counterparty-client in connection>
+<binary> tx gov submit-proposal update-client <client_id> <active-counterparty-client>
 ```

-The `<active-counterparty-client in connection>` should be a client identifier on the same chain as the expired or frozen client.
+The `<active-counterparty-client>` should be a client identifier on the same chain as the expired or frozen client.
 This client identifier should connect to the same chain as the expired or frozen client.
-This means: whichever recommended/relayed channel is used right now could be reused to update the client.
+This means: whichever recommended/relayed channel is actively used right now could be reused to update the client.

 After this, it is just a question of who funds the governance deposit and if the chain in question votes yes.